 Free kitchen salvage services

-Did you know Habitat HM offers free kitchen salvage?
+Did you know Habitat HMD offers free kitchen salvage?
 Our team of highly-skilled volunteers will take care of removing your kitchen and we’ll salvage the items for resale in our ReStore.
 This means none of the work for you, with all of the same benefits.

 To learn more about this program, click here.